Best running socks in 2023

 What kind of socks should I wear when running?

-If you haven’t already gathered, you should be wearing a proper pair of running socks instead of any old ankle or trainer socks.
+You should wear a proper pair of running socks instead of any old ankle, trainer, or other regular cotton socks.

 What are the best socks for running?